mormor-karl/mormor-karl.github.io/_posts/news/2023-03-03-UmU-press-release.md

 ------

-A press-release for the project at the Umeå University.
+A press-release for the Mormor Karl project at the Umeå University and an interview with Xuan-Son Vu, one of the core researchers in the project.
 Please, read [here](https://www.umu.se/nyheter/ska-skydda-personuppgifter-bakom-nya-algoritmer_11684899/)